1KHA/judHajathon/plan.md

 5. Server logs answers and can be extended to update scores.

 ## Recent Updates
+- Added unique session IDs for tracking and debugging:
+  - Each session now has a unique UUID identifier
+  - Session ID displayed to both host and judges
+  - Used for issue tracking and session reference
+- Enhanced session management:
+  - Host must explicitly start session after setup
+  - Start button only enabled when teams, questions and judges are ready
 - Added session-based data model:
   - All teams, questions, and answers now belong to sessions
   - Sessions track complete game rounds